davidxmoody/davidxmoody.com/_posts/2014-10-09-writing-before-breakfast.md

 | 2014-10-20    |  1  |  1  |  1  |  1  |  1  |  1  |  1  |
 | 2014-10-27    |  1  |  1  |  1  |  1  |  1  |  1  |  2  |
 | 2014-11-03    |  1  |  1  |  1  |  1  |  1  |  1  |  2  |

+## Update on 2014-11-10

+After just over one month of continuing this habit, I have decided to stop.
+I'm glad I tried it out.
+It had many positive points.
+I feel it helped me to write better posts in the time I was doing it.
+However, I simply feel that it doesn't quite fit with my current goals.
+I want to try experimenting with different ways to spend my time in the morning.
+I'll write about them soon.